 Charlie Malet de Carteret

-Heir of St Ouen's Manor, and Seigneur of St Ouen, Charlie is a founder of the SANNE Group, where he is a Partner and Director of Private Clients, and has worked on the establishment of philanthropic foundations.
-Charlie is an art collector and passionate about making St Ouen's Manor a platform for the arts and creative projects—making the Manor an active part of Jersey's culture and heritage.
+Charlie is the Seigneur of St Ouen, the oldest of the feudal Seigneuries in Jersey.
+Charlie has recently retired from SANNE Group, where he was a Director of Private Clients, and has worked on the establishment of philanthropic trusts and foundations.
+Charlie is an art collector and passionate about making St Ouen's Manor a platform for the arts and creative projects, making the Manor an active part of Jersey's culture and heritage.

 Georgina Malet de Carteret

-Georgina is the President of the National Trust for Jersey, and previously worked for HRH Prince Charles on his charities.
+Georgina is the President of the National Trust for Jersey, and previously worked for HRH The Prince of Wales on his charities.
 She has an in-depth knowledge and love of art history, culture and the natural world and, alongside Charlie, Georgina is dedicating her experience and expertise to the thoughtful restoration and conservation of St Ouen's Manor and Gardens, as well as supporting its charitable endeavours.